appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 du -sh $HOME/.tart/vms/macOS_230921
 ```

-### Download the macOS VM Image Automatically
+### Download the macOS VM Image With Script

-To download and extract the Appcircle runner vm image, you can run the command below.
+To download and extract the Appcircle runner vm image on the background automatically, you can run the command below.

 ```bash
 curl -O -L https://raw.githubusercontent.com/appcircleio/appcircle-self-hosted-scripts/main/install_vm.sh && \